Malta in the Junior Eurovision Song Contest 2020

-Malta was represented at the Junior Eurovision Song Contest 2020, to be held in Warsaw, Poland.
+Malta was represented at the Junior Eurovision Song Contest 2020, held in Warsaw, Poland.
 Maltese broadcaster Public Broadcasting Services (PBS) was responsible for the country's participation in the contest, and organised a national final to select the Maltese entry.
 Malta was represented in the contest by the song "Chasing Sunsets", written by Peter Borg, Aleandro Spiteri Monseigneur, Joe Roscoe and Emil Calleja Bayliss, and performed by Chanel Monseigneur.
 She achieved 8th place with 100 points.

 Background

 Prior to the contest, Malta had participated in the Junior Eurovision Song Contest fifteen times since their first participation in the inaugural contest.
 Malta had participated in every contest with the exception of the and contests.
 Malta has won the contest twice: in with "The Start" performed by Gaia Cauchi, and in with "Not My Soul" performed by Destiny Chukunyere.
 In the contest, Malta was represented by the song "We Are More" performed by Eliana Gomez Blanco.
 The song placed last out of 19 entries with 29 points.